-All students are expected to contribute a portion of their income and assets and to think about lifestyle choices that will affect their debt level following graduation.
+All students are expected to contribute a portion of their income and assets to funding their Stanford MBA.
 Students are encouraged to repay consumer debt prior to applying for financial aid at Stanford GSB.
-The student budget assumes a moderate lifestyle and is not sufficient to accommodate payments for credit cards, cars, etc.

 We’re Here to Help

-The Financial Aid Office staff is available to answer questions regarding the application process and policies at any time.
-However, due to the large number of applications for admission to the MBA Program, the Financial Aid Office reviews and awards financial aid to admitted students only.
-Upon admission, each student will receive access to the MBA student site where there is more in-depth financial aid information.
+The Financial Aid Office staff is available to answer questions about the application process and policies at any time.
+However, due to the large number of applications for admission to the Stanford MBA Program, the Financial Aid Office reviews and awards financial aid to admitted students only.